ralish/bash-script-template/README.md

 &nbsp;

+> BashLaVa makes your bash scripts a bunch of pieces of cakes.

 # BashLava

-BashLaVa makes your bash scripts a bunch of pieces of cakes.
+BashLaVa is a utility-first bash framework.
+The idea is to abstract your workflow to minimize the time to do some repetitive actions.

 It's for developers that use git commands regularly.
-BashLaVa makes following git workflow a breeze without having to leave your terminal or use the GitHub GUI.
+BashLaVa makes following git workflow a breeze without having to leave your terminal or use GitHub GUI.

-In other word, **the Agile release cycle should be something you master.
-BashLaVa helps you to get there.**
+In other word, the the **agile release cycle** should be something you master.
+BashLaVa helps you big time to get there.

-Technically speaking, it's a CLI utility *(or a CLI aggregator)*.
-The idea is to abstract a workflow to minimize the time to do some repetitive actions.
+## Abstraction

 The abstraction is deep.
-In *expert-mode* *(it means, you know what you do no question asked)*, you can accomplish all these steps in **one command**:
+In *expert-mode* *(it means, you really know what you do)*, you can accomplish all these steps in **one command**:

 Context: you made few commits on your DEV branch.
 You are ready to release.
 So you need to: